drivera53/flatcoin/README.md

 ```ruby
 rake db:migrate SINATRA_ENV=development
 ```
-and then
+and then `shotgun` to start the server, you app will be running on `http://localhost:9393/` as default.
 ```ruby
 shotgun
 ```
-If you want to start with a fresh new database you may delete `development.sqlite` and `schema.rb`; and then run:
+If you want to start with a fresh new database you may delete `development.sqlite` and `schema.rb`; then run:
 ```ruby
 rake db:migrate SINATRA_ENV=development
 ```